nus-cs2103/website-base/admin/participation.md

     * 1 point if you submitted correct solutions for 25-49% of the exercises{% endif %}
   * TEAMMATES peer evaluation sessions: 2 points per session
   * Other weekly activities:
-    * There could be other activities related to the lecture, tutorial, or the administration of the module.
+    * There could be other activities related to the lecture, tutorial, or the administration of the course.
     * Refer the activity description for evaluation criteria.
     * Each activity earns 2 points unless specified otherwise.
 </div>